tpoisot/tpoisot.github.io/_posts/2014-08-13-making-theory-relatable.md

 about little.
 The second way (which is close to what I do) is to use models that are general enough to capture a broad range of phenomenons, and explain (in the text) where they do and don't apply to ecological systems.
-Both sides of the discussion have been covered by @eva13 (and surprisingly they call for more focused, small-scale models, because the high-order ones make so many assumptions that they end up being irrelevant).
+Both sides of the discussion have been covered well @evan13a (and surprisingly they call for more focused, small-scale models, because the high-order ones make so many assumptions that they end up being irrelevant).